BPI Sports CLA + Carnitine Review 2026: Legit or Overhyped?

 Supported

-Carnitine does transport fatty acids; mechanism is real but fat-loss benefit is weak.
+Carnitine does transport fatty acids; evidence for fat loss in humans is weak.

 Based on: Carnitine betaine anhydrous, L-Carnitine Tartrate, Glycine Propionyl L-Carnitine HCl